RILI: Robustly Influencing Latent Intent: Robustly Influencing Latent Intent

 where $(r_1^i, \ldots, r_H^i)$ are the ego's rewards at each timestep during interaction $i$.
 Notice that we train the encoder and decoder only using the low-level states, actions, and rewards the ego agent can observe.

 \p{Learning Influential Policies} So far the ego agent has learned a model of its changing partners.
 Next, we leverage the outputs of this model (i.e., the predicted latent strategies) to guide the ego agent's policy.
-Remember that the ego agent's ultimate goal is to maximize its total reward: e.g., to assemble as many correct towers as possible.
+Remember that the ego agent's ultimate goal is to maximize its total reward.
 To do this, the ego agent must select behaviors that seamlessly coordinate with the current partner.
 We therefore condition the robot's policy $\pi$ on our predicted latent strategy: $\pi (a_t \mid s_t, z^i)$.
 We then train this policy (with weights $\psi$) to maximize the ego agent's rewards across repeated interaction:

 Here $\gamma \in [0, 1)$ is a discount factor and $\rho^i_\psi$ is the distribution over trajectories $\xi^i$ under policy $\pi_\theta$.
 Looking at \eq{reward}, the inner summation captures the expected long-term reward for the ego agent when interacting with one specific partner, and the outer summation makes this policy robust by taking into account $N$ changing partners\footnote{In \eq{reward} we assume that each partner is equally likely.
 When some latent dynamics are more likely than others, the outer summation should be replaced by an expectation over partners.}. \eq{reward} implicitly encourages the ego agent to produce interactions $\tau^{i-1}$ which will influence the current partner towards better latent strategies $z^{i}$ in the next interaction.
 Returning to our example: the robot must position the blocks during $\tau^{i-1}$ to change the human's strategy $z^i$ and assemble the correct tower.